 In a world where public trust in official entities is sharply declining and corruption is increasing at a rate rapid enough to spark a democratic crisis, instilling integrity in future leaders and executives is vital.

 This was the keynote topic at the Leading with Integrity Conference and Panel in Luxembourg on 13 March 2019.

-Panel leader and key speaker Eros Sharma, from Sacred Heart University’s (SHU) Jack Welch College of Business, outlined the precursors of corruption and the steps needed to “break icecaps of corruption”.
+Panel leader and key speaker Eros Sharma, from Sacred Heart University’s (SHU) Jack Welch College of Business & Technology, outlined the precursors of corruption and the steps needed to “break icecaps of corruption”.
 As the figurehead of SHU’s Leading and Influencing with Integrity MBA course, Sharma is certainly a respected authority in the subject.

 Teaching future leaders to act with integrity

 SHU’s MBA programme also uniquely instils leadership competencies in students through a combination of advanced business education and hands-on work experience opportunities with local and international firms.